ralphie79/sbom-tools/README.md

 * Limit the graph/display to only N tiers of SBOM data for ease of navigation
 * Check for presence/absence of 'required' SBOM fields and display in each node
+* Support for SWID
+* Support for SPDX XML
+* Support for sub-components embeedded in CDX
 * ...